Unknown-Audio-Man/PlexNFClistener-DAP/README.md

 ```

 * How to run it?
+  Note that I've used this font for clock display code: https://www.1001fonts.com/advanced-led-board-7-font.html
+  For Plexamp Album Display, Iǘe used font family "San Fransico", please install them for good results.

   As Raspberry Pi OS comes with Python3, it is as simple as creating a systemctl service to run on the startup.

 ```